daveherrald/SA-rsearch/README.md

 luser,20000,2
 ```

-Log in as the unprivileged user and attempt to read the lookup.
+Log in as the unprivileged user(luser) and attempt to read the lookup.
 Splunk will report 'No results found...' as expected.

 ![](https://github.com/daveherrald/SA-rsearch/raw/master/images/failed-inputlookup.png "Logo Title Text 1")

-Now, as the same unprivileged user, run the custom search command called rinputlookup, and observe the restricted results.
+Now, as the same unprivileged user(luser), run the custom search command called rinputlookup, and observe the restricted results.

 ![](https://github.com/daveherrald/SA-rsearch/raw/master/images/rinputlookup.png "Logo Title Text 1")